TRAILab/TRAILBot/fsm/README.md

 $ cd ~/ros2_ws
 $ colcon build

-# add fsm node and navigator node to launch file
+# add fsm node and navigator node to launch directory
-From the marc/humble_carto branch add the fsm folder into the trailbot's launch directory Add the following to the launch file
+From the marc/humble_carto branch add the fsm folder into the trailbot's launch directory

+# modify launch file
+Add the following to the launch file

     # FSM Node